cteplovs/dig-interns/README.md

 # dig-interns
 A git repo designed to support the intern onboarding process.

-The Digital Innovation Greenhouse development team makes extensive use of git to support source code revision management.
+The Digital Innovation Greenhouse (DIG) development team makes extensive use of git to support source code revision management.
 This repo exists to support your learning about git.
 What follows is a list of tasks that you should complete to familiarize yourself with git and how it can be used.
 Whereas this isn't meant to be a comprehensive tutorial, it should give you an opportunity to try things out